Smufrik/Hekili/README.md

 ## 🙏 Credits

-- Based on logic from [SimulationCraft](https://www.simulationcraft.org/), known to many people by the tool [RaidBots](https://www.raidbots.com/simbot)
+- Based on logic from [SimulationCraft](https://www.simulationcraft.org/), which is maintained by many wonderful developers and theorycrafters
 - Uses libraries like [Ace3](https://www.wowace.com/projects/ace3), [LibRangeCheck](https://www.wowace.com/projects/librangecheck-2-0), and others
 - Maintained by [Hekili](https://github.com/Hekili), [Syrif](https://github.com/syrifgit), [Nerien](https://github.com/johnnylam88) and lots of help from our community contributors